PhD Candidate, Dept. Media and Communication London School of Economics and Political Science (LSE)

 I also hold a MSc in Media and Communications (Data and Society) from the LSE (distinction), where I studied the governmentality of IoT Platforms – that is, relationship between big tech companies and technical architectures in shaping security.
 Prior to this, I concluded my BA in International Relations from the Pontifical Catholic University of Rio de Janeiro (distinction), having been granted the ‘Gerson Moura Award’ for best IR dissertation entitled: “Cybersecurity and Internet Governance: Two Competing Fields”?

 For more than five years, I have continuously worked in the intersection between Internet governance and cybersecurity communities of practitioners.
 This includes national, regional and international negotiations (track 1.5 and 2) and fora in both fields.
 I also had the honour of being selected to represent Brazil at the BRICS Youth Forum 2017.

-In 2020, I was appointed to the Advisory Board member of the Global Forum on Cyber Expertise (GFCE) – a global platform for international cooperation on cyber capacity building.
+In 2020, I was appointed to the Advisory Board of the Global Forum on Cyber Expertise (GFCE) – a global platform for international cooperation on cyber capacity building.
 I am also part of the Advisory Group of Carnegie Endowment’s Partnership for Countering Influence Operations (PCIO).